edfournier/destiny-scout/client/README.md

 ```

 # Environment
-The client expects a top-level file `.env` at with the following variables:
+The client expects a top-level file `.env` with the following variables:
 ```bash
 REACT_APP_CLIENT_ID=<your client id>
 REACT_APP_API_KEY=<your API key>